 Prior to coming to the Alliance, Amelia served as Assistant State Superintendent at the West Virginia Department of Education and is both locally and internationally local experienced.
 She taught English as a Second Language (ESL) for approximately six years in Japan and China, and at Marshall University.
 She speaks fluent Japanese and Chinese.
 Amelia completed her doctoral degree in Education Administration at West Virginia University.

-Dr. Courts serves as an Emeritus Board of Directors member for the West Virginia Children’s Home Society, as a Steering Committee member of the Charleston Chapter of WELD (Women for Economic Leadership and Development), and as a member of the Pittsburgh Remake Learning Council.
+Dr. Courts serves as an Emeritus Board of Directors member for the West Virginia Children’s Home Society and is a member of the Pittsburgh Remake Learning Council.
+In 2020, she completed a certificate in Successful Negotiation with University of Michigan and in 2022, completed a fellowship with the Appalachian Leadership Institute.
 Amelia is active in her local church youth program, and along with her husband, is the proud parent of two children.